lmiphay/logitechmediaserver-docker/README.md

 ## Logging

-The default "json-file" logging driver does *not* do log rotation.
+The default docker "json-file" logging driver does *not* do log rotation.

 To select the "local" driver, with a max file size of 10MB and four files, add this to `/etc/docker/daemon.json`: